ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

     ```
     {: codeblock}

-2. Supported Profiles
-  If a single profile from bx2, cx2, mx2, cx2d, mx2d, or bx2d is specified, then the dedicated host is created from the same family and all the worker nodes are assigned to it.
+2. Supported Profiles - If a single profile from bx2, cx2, mx2, cx2d, mx2d, or bx2d is specified, then the dedicated host is created from the same family and all the worker nodes are assigned to it.

-3. Third-Generation Profile Limitation
+3. Third-Generation Profile Limitation:

 * Third-generation profiles like mx3d, cx3d, and bx3d are only available in specific regions (Dallas, Frankfurt, Toronto, Madrid).